-The Environment Viewer has a standard Overview tab and a tab for connecting to the imported VM.
+The Environment Viewer uses a standard Overview tab and a tab for connecting to the imported VM.

-Click Edit Environment > Edit Networks to check and modify the network configuration.
+Network Configuration: Click Edit Environment > Edit Networks and modify the network configuration, as needed.

-Click Edit Environment > Customize Viewer to customize the end user's viewing experience (this customization is available only for CloudShare Enterprise).
+CloudShare Viewer: Click Edit Environment > Customize Viewer to modify an end user's viewing experience.
 For more information, see Customizing The Environment Viewer.